xzYue/odoo/doc/setup/install.rst

 .. warning::

-    with RHEL-based distributions (RHEL, CenOS, Scientific Linux), EPEL_ must be added to the distribution's repositories for all of Odoo's dependencies to be available.
+    with RHEL-based distributions (RHEL, CenOS, Scientific Linux), EPEL_ must be added to the distribution's repositories for all of Modoo's dependencies to be available.
 For CenOS:

     .. code-block:: console